 Your initial appointment at the Counseling Service is an opportunity for you to talk with a counselor about the concerns that led you to make an appointment.
 Your counselor will ask questions about your current difficulties, any physical or emotional symptoms you may be experiencing, and your personal history.
 At the end of this meeting, you and your counselor will explore options for addressing your concerns.
 While most students continue working with their intake therapist for individual sessions, other possibilities involve referral: to another therapist on staff who specializes in your area of concern, to a therapist off-campus who can provide longer-term therapy, for group therapy, for medication evaluation, and/or to other resources on campus.

-The Counseling Service provides Mount Holyoke students with up to eight individual sessions per academic year.
-Some students find that their symptoms remit quickly and that they need to meet only a few times, while others are best served by meeting for the full eight sessions.
+The Counseling Service provides Mount Holyoke students with access to short-term therapy.
+Some students find that their symptoms remit quickly and that they need to meet only a few times, while others are best served by regular meetings over a longer period of time.
 During your individual sessions, you and your therapist will talk about ways to address your concerns and help you find relief from the discomfort that led you to seek help.
 If it seems you would benefit from longer-term therapy, your counselor will refer you to a provider in the community.

 Many students feel isolated and alone in their feelings.
 Group therapy offers students a unique opportunity to meet others with similar concerns in a safe and confidential space.
 Students can share their problems and feel understood, supported, and challenged by their peers.
 We offer a variety of topic-focused groups for students, designed to reflect the interests and needs of the MHC student community.
 All groups and workshops are free and confidential.
 Call 413-538-2037 for more information and to schedule a screening appointment.

 Psychiatric Evaluation and Medication Management